Map Cbegin Function - C++ Programming Tutorial

 Return value

-It returns a const_iterator pointing to the first element of the map.
+It yields a const_iterator directing to the initial element within the map.

 Example 1